Stories about children helped by CSI.

 Noorjahan — Bangladesh

-Noorjahan is a 22-year-old woman, the eldest of three girls in her family, living in rural Bangladesh.
-She was born with a severe facial cleft (split in the skin) starting in her upper lip, extending through her cheek and into an empty eye socket.
-Because of Noorjahan’s appearance, she and her family have been shunned by their community; she never went to school, rarely left her family’s modest home, and kept her face covered.
+Noorjahan, 22 years, was born with a severe facial cleft (split in the skin) starting in her upper lip, extending through her cheek and into an empty eye socket.
+Because of her appearance, she and her family were shunned by their community.
+Noorjahan never went to school, rarely left her family’s home and kept her face covered.
 Despite being turned away again and again by local professionals and other international teams, Noorjahan and her parents traveled to Rangpur Medical College after hearing that CSI would be there, hopeful that this time they may be offered help.
-Noorjahan and her family met the CSI surgical team, and after careful examination the team told her “of course, we will take care of you.”
-The procedure would require more time and resources than the simpler cleft lip procedures planned for the week, but Noorjahan’s situation was special.
-It was important that she be given the chance to lead a life her family had yet only dreamed of for he Noorjahan and her family were shocked to be finally accepted for surgery and were amazed that after just a couple of hours in the operating room her appearance had changed dramatically.
-Her mother promised to pray for the CSI team daily for the rest of her life.
-Captivated by the story, the local news team traveled to Noorjahan’s home village a couple of months later.
+They met the CSI surgical team, and after careful examination the team told her “of course, we will take care of you.”
+Noorjahan and her family were shocked to be finally accepted for surgery and were amazed that after just a couple of hours in the operating room her appearance had changed dramatically.
+Captivated by the story, a local news team traveled to Noorjahan’s home village a couple of months later.
 There they found a family with renewed hope.
-Noorjahan had healed well and was much more engaged with her family and community.
-Her mother said, “They performed the surgery, and my daughter now looks so beautiful.
-Now three sisters enjoy their time together.
-She smiles a lot and is willing to meet people.
+Her mother said, “They performed the surgery, and my daughter now looks so beautiful … She smiles a lot and is willing to meet people.
 What can I say … for as long as I live, I will pray to Allah five times a day for them (CSI team).
 This is the greatest gift that I could have received.”

 Little Sandra — Ghana